bbchallenge/bbchallenge-seed/README.md

 # BB Challenge Seed

+**Update 06/03/22**.
+To improve the reproducibility of the results we have decided to lexicographically sort the database computed by this program (`all_5_states_undecided_machines_with_global_header`).
+The first `14,322,029` undecided machines (47M time limit exceeded) were lexicographically sorted independently of the next `74,342,035` undecided machines (12k space limit exceeded).

 This program enumerates all 5-state 2-symbol Turing machines up to isomorphism, according to the technique developed in [http://turbotm.de/~heiner/BB/mabu90.html](http://turbotm.de/~heiner/BB/mabu90.html), in order to seed the database of undecided 5-state 2-symbol Turing machines.
 Undecided Turing machines are such that it is not known whether they halt or not.

 The program was run in December 2021 and it detected `88,664,064` undecided 5-state 2-symbol machines out of `125,479,953` enumerated machines.
 A machine was declared to be undecided when it ran for more than `47,176,870` steps (current estimate for BB(5)) or if it visited more than `12,289` memory cells (current estimate for BB_SPACE(5)).